nucypher/nucypher/docs/source/index.rst

 NuCypher
 ========
-*A decentralized cryptological network offering accessible, intuitive, and extensible runtimes and interfaces for secrets management, secure data exchange, and secure computation.*
+*A decentralized cryptological network offering accessible, intuitive, and extensible runtimes and interfaces for secrets management and dynamic access control.*

 ----